 A core part of blockchain security is the consensus mechanism.
 Before any transaction is approved, multiple network participants must agree on its validity.
 This makes it extremely difficult for attackers to manipulate financial records or approve fraudulent transactions.

-The decentralized system also enables real-time fraud detection.
+The decentralised system also enables real-time fraud detection.
 Suspicious activity or unauthorized access triggers immediate alerts across the network, allowing financial institutions to respond in seconds rather than hours or days.

 Top Blockchain Applications in Fintech Transforming Digital Finance